Vyral/base-template/_drafts/save-thousands-in-interest-by-paying-down-your-mortgage.md

 {% include youtube.html %}

-Here’s how you can knock out your interest and cut down the life of your mortgage loan.
+<center> Here’s how you can knock out your interest and cut down the life of your mortgage loan.</center>

 When buying a home, people usually take out a 30-year mortgage.
 If you simply pay the minimum each month, though, you’re paying potentially hundreds of thousands extra in interest.